smartwinnr/site-smartwinnr/site/content/webinars/campaign-landing-page/_index.md

   <div class="padding50 ml-background-white">
     <div class="row">
       <div class="col-lg-4 col-md-12 col-sm-12 col-xs-12">
-        <h2 class="ml_text_bold">See why ABM is on the rise and why it's strengthened by Inbound Marketing</h2>
+        <h2 class="ml_text_bold">What are sales contests and how they help in driving sales?</h2>
       </div>
       <div class="col-lg-8 col-md-12 col-sm-12 col-xs-12 text-center padding0 ml_zindex1">
-        <div class="ml-font20" align="left">Account-Based Marketing is a growing trend for businesses that go after a carefully selected set of companies.
-It might sound easy but ABM is a lot more than making a list of target companies.
-It requires a tightly aligned sales & marketing teams using a multi-channel approach that integrates personalization across the customer journey.</div><br>
+        <div class="ml-font20" align="left">Sales Contests have been traditionally used by organizations to drive sales.
+The question is how can you take the same sales contest, but change the way it's designed to make it more exciting, engaging and highly successful.
+You can utilize the tools available to you to run a successful sales contest.</div><br>
-        <div class="ml-font20" align="left">Ari Plaut, product marketing manager, covers how SmartWinnr’s products handle Account Based Marketing.
-Ryan Spillane head of corporate sales for the west coast walks through an example of ABM Selling here at SmartWinnr, and Sam Balter, Field Marketing Manager goes over things to watch out for when building an ABM and Inbound strategy with</div><br>
+        <div class="ml-font20" align="left">Annie Banik is the CEO of SmartWinnr and consults organizations on how to use sales contests to drive higher revenue targets.
+She regularly advises Fortune 500 companies in Technology, Insurance, Banking, Pharma and Medical Devices with large field force on sales gamification.
+She will walk you through an example of how such a game can be designed to deliver maximum results.</div><br>
-        <div class="ml-font20" align="left">We hope that people gain a much better understanding of how to design your ABM strategy and why Inbound and ABM are better together.
-This is your opportunity to ask any questions you have about building, executing and optimizing an ABM & Inbound strategy using SmartWinnr.</div>
+        <div class="ml-font20" align="left">We hope that you gain a lot of information about how to design your own sales contests.
+This is an opportunity to ask any questions that you have about designing and executing a winning sales contest.</div>
       </div>
     </div>
   </div>